yanya13/Text-Spot/README.md

 # TextSpot

 TextSpot is a web platform that allows users to upload images and extract text from them using OCR technology.
-This project is developed as part of an externship and utilizes modern web development technologies.
+This project utilizes modern web development technologies.

 ## Technologies Used